changah-song/fluent-fable/frontend/README.md

 ## Todo:

+Bugs:
+    - need to reload the learn tab to update progressbar :(
     - font importing is buggy sometimes, it takes time? and it has minor error
+    - more cards don't show up when new words are saved sometimes

 - flashcard section
-    - swipe logic behind it (anki, red, yellow, green...) 🟨
     - progress bar sync 🟨
     - hanja information 🟩
-    - more cards don't show up when new words are saved..

 - modal
     - backspace should go to previous modal 🟥